bsaunder/bsaunder.github.com/_posts/2015-08-24-ex421-stufy-guide.md

 This section will break down the exam by objectives and relate each objective back to the appropriate section in the JB421 training course and official documentation.
 Additional resources may also be referenced for some objectives when there is a need to provide more detail.

 - **Create and maintain Camel routes**
- - Use the Java™ language
+  - Use the Java language
   - Use the CamelContext XML

 - **Exchange messages**
- -- Body
+  - Body
- -- In/out
+  - In/out
- -- Headers
+  - Headers
- -- Attachments
+  - Attachments

 - **Consume and produce files**
- -- CSV format
+  - CSV format
- -- XML format
+  - XML format

 - **Work with databases and the Camel JPA component**

 - **Understand transactional routes**

 - **Use EIPs**
- -- Content-based routing
+  - Content-based routing
- -- Wire Tap
+  - Wire Tap
- -- Splitter
+  - Splitter
- -- Aggregator
+  - Aggregator
- -- RecipientList
+  - RecipientList

 - **Use Camel components**
- -- File2
+  - File2
- -- FTP
+  - FTP
- -- JPA2
+  - JPA2
- -- JMS
+  - JMS
- -- Direct
+  - Direct

 - **Use Camel Test**
- -- Mock endpoints
+  - Mock endpoints
- -- JUnit 4 integration and CamelTest APIs
+  - JUnit 4 integration and CamelTest APIs

 - **Dynamically route messages**
- -- Use conditional routes
+  - Use conditional routes
- -- Use data-driven routes
+  - Use data-driven routes

 - **Handle exceptions**
- -- Catch and handle exceptions
+  - Catch and handle exceptions
- -- Use the dead-letter queue
+  - Use the dead-letter queue

 # Additional recommended reading